aiatamai/atamai/about_us.md

 layout: page
 ---

-**ContinualAI** is non-profit research organization and an open community of Continual/Lifelong Learning researchers and enthusiasts started in January 2018 by [Vincenzo Lomonaco](http://vincenzolomonaco.com) and made possible with the early contribution of [Keiland Cooper](http://kwcooper.xyz) and [Martin Cimmino](https://www.linkedin.com/in/martin-cimmino-23a87086/).
+**ContinualAI** is non-profit research organization and an open community of Continual/Lifelong Learning researchers and enthusiasts started in January 2018 by [Vincenzo Lomonaco](http://vincenzolomonaco.com) and made possible with the early contribution of [Keiland Cooper](http://kwcooper.xyz).

 We are always happy to add new members and get some help for improving our wiki or simply discuss about about CL, so join us today [on slack](https://join.slack.com/t/continualai/shared_invite/enQtNjQxNDYwMzkxNzk0LTBhYjg2MjM0YTM2OWRkNDYzOGE0ZTIzNDQ0ZGMzNDE3ZGUxNTZmNmM1YzJiYzgwMTkyZDQxYTlkMTI3NzZkNjU)!